krlk89/sub_dl/README.md

 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)
 * [Requests](http://docs.python-requests.org/en/master/)

-Easiest way to install both BeautifulSoup and Requests:
+Easiest way to install all the dependencies:

     pip install -r requirements.txt

 ## How to use:
 1. On the first launch your input is needed for generating the configuration file.
-You can later change the preference by launching the script as ./sub_dl.py -c.
+You can later change this preference by launching the script as ./sub_dl.py -c.
     ```
     ./sub_dl.py
+    For information about available command line arguments launch the script with -h (--help) argument.

     Type your media directory: /home/user/Downloads
     ```